suhuf/improved-engine/README.md

 As you can see it is very slow at the moment, plan on changing this after getting the input mirroring format down and the ability to detect more objects (with labels)

+**TO-DO List:**

+Implement multi threading for multiple objects, perfomance is even worse when dealing with multiple objects

+around 30% of the slow down is due to template matching, find a way to separate that.

+Look for a quicker way to render/burn through the matching process